OpenSidewalks/opensidewalks_cli/README.md

 full sidewalk coverage, this task would be an outline around the entire sidewalk path.

+Please note that this application requires Python version 3.7+

 ## Installation

 ### 1. Clone the repository